Sharing our basement renovation update, including snack bar cabinet details, hardware selection, marble backsplash options and more!

-We’re rounding third base on our basement renovation and I couldn’t be happier.
+We’re rounding third base on our basement renovation, and I couldn’t be happier.
 To recap, we started with an unfinished basement and set out to create a family-friendly room for entertaining and relaxing, as well as additional space for when we have overnight guests.
 To date, with a lot of help, we’ve completed the framing, electrical, drywall, trim work, painting, and flooring.
 Here’s a sneak peek of our progress.

-Like most renovations, we’ve had our share of bumps along the road, including doors that didn’t match, an obvious slope in one corner of the ceiling, and speaker wires installed backwards (to name a few).
+As with most renovations, we’ve had our share of bumps along the road, including doors that didn’t match, an obvious slope in one corner of the ceiling, and speaker wires installed backwards (to name a few).
 However, these have all been addressed and the room is shaping up to be just as we had envisioned.

 The next step in our basement journey is re-hanging the shaker style doors, finishing off the snack bar area, and mounting the TV and speakers (in those little niches).
 I’m also waiting on two ceiling light fixtures to arrive so they can be installed in the stairwell and hallway.
 Then, it’s on to furnishing and decorating the space.